cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 Quantifying the operational carbon emission is not trivial for a number of reasons, not limited to the following:

 * Multiple Hardware (HW) components enclosed in a server - power modeling is required for various HW components (e.g., CPU, Memory, GPU, Storage, I/O) for accurate quantification/estimation.
-* HW is used by multiple users/accounts simultaniously – power modeling per different user (e.g., multiple software thread(s)) is a totally different problem for modeling.
+* HW is used by multiple users/accounts simultaneously – power modeling per different user (e.g., multiple software thread(s)) is a totally different problem for modeling.
 A important issue to understand here is [Energy Proportionality](https://learn.greensoftware.foundation/energy-efficiency#energy-proportionality).
 The SW/HW interaction should be well-understood for power modeling.
 * Different generations/architecture/vendors of HW in cloud Infrastructure - power modeling is required for different generations/architecture/vendors for example, Intel vs. AMD vs. ARM, Skylake vs. Sapphire Rapids, and ConnectX-5 vs. ConnectX-6.